 Sunshine is still beautiful but the temperature is way down.
 The fall chill is definitely here.
 There have been many foggy mornings.
 The fog was so dense that I could only see one car ahead of me, not further.
 This reminds me of my days living in Sacramento in wintertime.
 The density of the fog is so intense that I had no clue what was in front of me driving on the freeway.
 I wanted to get off the freeway, but I could not find the exit.
 Traffic signs and exit entrances were completely fogged.
 Other than that, I love fog, particularly in colorful fall days.

-I have tried to catch a right moment to go out and take some foggy shots.
+I have tried to catch the right moment to go out and take some foggy shots.
 Being a computer addict, it is so easy for me to forget time.
 One moment I think the fog is too dense to shoot anything and the other moment I am too late.
 Finally I just took off early in the morning and I am so glad that I did.

 The smoked and fogged woods bring me to think of traditional Chinese painting, the understated style.
-Maple leaves are more a burgundy color, but they look orange under morning sun.
+Maple leaves are more of a burgundy color, but they look orange under the morning sun.
 Maple tree is the focal point, the attraction.
 If not for the fainted background, the orange won’t look so distinctive.